 Where c is the integral constant, when the boundary conditions t=0 and the projectile velocity v=0, c=1/vG, so

-From the above derivation formula, it can be seen that the impact of different shot peening process parameters on the surface performance can be attributed to:
+From the formula derived above, it can be deduced that the impact of various parameters of the shot peening process on surface performance can be attributed to:

-the kinetic energy of the projectile is related to the velocity of the projectile output by The nozzle, the time for the projectile to reach the surface of the part, the density and time of the projectile.
+- The kinetic energy of the projectile, which is related to the velocity of the projectile output from the nozzle, the time taken for the projectile to reach the surface of the part, and the density and frequency of the projectiles.

-It can reflect not only the microscopic collection of shape characteristics of the part surface after blasting but also the maximum height of the surface pit profile, as well as the control of uneven surfaces.
+- The surface roughness of the part after blasting reflects not only the microscopic collection of shape characteristics of the surface but also the maximum height of the surface pit profile and the control of uneven surfaces.

-The effect on the surface roughness of the part is not only related to the strength of the shot, but also to the size of the shot particles and the surface coverage have a corresponding relationship.
+- The effect of the shot peening process on surface roughness is not only determined by the strength of the shot but also by the size of the shot particles and the coverage of the surface, which have a corresponding relationship.

-(1) There are surfaces that cannot be sprayed, which indicates that the surface coverage is good without cracks and a relatively dense strengthening layer is formed.
+(1) There are certain surfaces that cannot be sprayed, which suggests that the surface coverage is good and free of cracks, forming a relatively dense strengthening layer.

-(2) Different shot peening strengths of the same type of projectile can change the surface roughness of the part within a certain range.
+(2) The shot peening strength of the same type of projectile can alter the surface roughness of the part within a particular range.
+For example:

-(3) The impact of different shot peening process parameters on the performance of the surface layer is derived from the differential equation of the projectile particles, which can be attributed to the kinetic energy of the projectile and the velocity of the airflow output from the nozzle, the time for the projectile to reach the surface of the part, the density of the projectile and the time.
+(3) The effect of various parameters of the shot peening process on the performance of the surface layer is derived from the differential equation of the projectile particles, and can be attributed to:

-The higher the strength, the greater the impact on the surface compared to the low strength, but the overall trend of the impact on the surface roughness is the same.
+The stronger the shot peening process, the more impact it has on the surface compared to weaker processes, but the overall trend of the impact on surface roughness remains unchanged.